Eliza Ann Brown: Women's rights activist

 Signing at the top of the WCTU NZ petition sheet for Avenal (the area in Invercargill where she lived), Brown took a leadership role in the historic process of winning the right to vote for women at the national level – the world's first.
 In the fall of 1893, when women were registering to vote in the national elections, WCTU NZ member Mary S. Powell remembered that "Mrs. Brown was at our door with a cab at 9 a.m."

+By 1896 E.A.
+Brown was the WCTU NZ's national superintendent for the department of Juvenile Work and Kindergarten.
+She encouraged that the local clubs start up their own Loyal Temperance Leagues, writing in The White Ribbon: "We must educate and interest the young folks if we wish to deliver our colony from the curse of strong drink."
+It was likely that Brown was the source of information to Margaret Jones, WCTUNZ superintendent for Rescue Work, in 1897 about the creation of Invercargill's new Home for Friendless Girls: "Twelve girls have passed through our hands, and though some have disappointed us, others have proved most encouraging cases."

 Death

 Eliza Ann Brown died on 23 April 1923, and she was buried in Invercargill at the Eastern Cemetery next to her husband and eldest son.